 Then, when your couples know this, you can plan around it.

-For example, after educating his clients before their wedding, Andrew goes through the big day shooting for an album.
+For example, Andrew goes through the big day shooting for an album after educating his clients before their wedding.
 “I'm shooting very wide so I can crop the photograph in to fit an album.
 I’m shooting big, signature images.
-And at the time I’m doing that I’m showing them the back of the camera and I’m saying things like ‘that’s gonna look superb as a double-paged spread,’ and you can see them going ‘that’s superb, absolutely!’ and it’s just on the back of a camera.
+And at the time I’m doing that, I’m showing them the back of the camera, and I’m saying things like ‘that’s gonna look superb as a double-paged spread,’ and you can see them going ‘that’s superb, absolutely!’ and it’s just on the back of a camera.
 That will sell me prints.
 That will sell me double pages in an album – a spread.”

-Andrew enlightens that once it's established your clients are getting an album you can go through the special day shooting for one and, therefore, be sure your work will translate idyllically into an album.
+Andrew enlightens that once it's established that your clients are getting an album, you can go through the special day shooting for one and, therefore, be sure your work will translate idyllically into an album.

-Another crucial point in the business of successful, well, business and uspelling for photographers: if you put in the work before the shoot and during the shoot the sale after the shoot will come that much easier.
-And again, it will come naturally to the couple and clients and not feel pushed.
+Another crucial point in successful, well, business and upselling for photographers: if you put in the work before the shoot and during the shoot, the sale after the shoot will be much easier.
+And again, it will come naturally to the couple and clients, and they will not feel pushed.

-Indeed, as Andrew shows a successful big sale doesn’t start from that phone call after the wedding, but instead well before the couple even books you and then all throughout the time they are your clients.
+Indeed, as Andrew shows, a successful big sale doesn’t start from that phone call after the wedding, but instead well before the couple even books you and then throughout the time they are your clients.

 The Key to the Successful Upsell

-As you see it’s just that: a thorough, personal experience.
-There aren’t really any effective ‘short-cuts’ without appearing like a you’re trying too hard to push an extra sale.
-Instead, take the time to get to know your couples and plan accordingly the rest should almost naturally fall into place.
+As you see, it’s a complete, personal experience.
+There aren’t any effective ‘shortcuts’ without appearing like you’re trying too hard to push an extra sale.
+So instead, take the time to get to know your couples and plan accordingly.
+The rest should almost naturally fall into place.

-Yet, with that said don’t be afraid to play the salesperson.
-After all, as Andrew bluntly reminds as professional wedding photographers, “It doesn’t matter what your work looks like if you can’t sell it to a couple.”
+Yet, with that said, don’t be afraid to play the salesperson.
+After all, as Andrew bluntly reminds professional wedding photographers, “It doesn’t matter what your work looks like if you can’t sell it to a couple.”

-It may pain you to admit, but the truth is if you're a professional photographer you're also a business and retail person.
-Approach things with that in mind and you'll better your business and yourself.
+It may pain you to admit, but the truth is if you're a professional photographer, you're also a business and retail person.
+So approach things with that in mind, and you'll better your business and yourself.

-On the big day you are first and foremost a professional photographer, but you’re also always a business person – it’s important to keep this in mind.
+On the big day, you are first and foremost a professional photographer, but you’re also always a business person – it’s essential to keep this in mind.
 Andrew himself often catches himself realizing this.
-As he finishes a tip about letting clients see and feel his albums and explore his ‘studio’ in his absence he concludes, “it works in retail and I’m in retail.
+As he finishes a tip about letting clients see and feel his albums and explore his ‘studio’ in his absence, he concludes, “It works in retail, and I’m in retail.
 I’m selling albums.”